Compare the Candidates

 The status quo has gone on long enough.
 People are being left behind and its time for a new way forward.
 That time is now.

 Why I’m Running

-I have served the 13th Congressional District as Mayor of East Point and am running to serve the entire district, because it’s time to make sure our government is working for all of us.
-With a district as diverse as the 13th, we need to make sure we are fighting for opportunity and equity for all of us.
+I am running to serve the entire district because it’s time to make sure the Federal Government is working for all of us.
+With a district as diverse as the 13th, we need to make sure we are fighting for opportunity and equity for all.

 Meet Jannquell Peters

 Jannquell has spent her career as a public interest Attorney in the offices of the Public Defender, Child Advocate and Special Assistant Attorney General.
 She has represented Georgia’s 13 Congressional District as the immediate past Mayor of East Point and has worked tirelessly advocating for others and finding solutions to improve the lives of hard working families all across Georgia.

 Help us spread the word with a yard sign!